Arizona License Plates, 1969-present

 Arizona 1974 passenger issue (1973 base).
 This baseplate was issued at the end of 1972 and was issued through 1980.
 The 1973 baseplate remained valid with stickers through 1990.
 Staggered monthly registration and month stickers were introduced in 1975.

-Arizona 1979 passenger issue (1973 base).
-Continuation of the 1973 base.
-Starting with some late-period plates on this base, motorists began placing the year sticker at the bottom right of the plate, rather than the top right.
-This placement continued onto the next baseplate as well.
-This plate also shows a die variation for the "Arizona" and "Grand Canyon State" as compared to the larger dies used on the plate above.
+Arizona 1978 passenger issue (1973 base).
+Another 1978 issue, this plate uses a narrower die variation for the "Arizona" and "Grand Canyon State" as compared to the larger dies used on the plates above.
 Both these die sizes were used in the production of these plates, with the smaller ones on this plate being the rarer of the two, I believe.

 AZ 81 #ABH-016